FrankDetzer/psHFO/README.md

 This example returns a list of all the files and folders in the current dictionary and formats them to MB.

 ## PARAMETERS

 ### -Path
 This parameter can be used to specify a path other than the current location of your shell.

 ### -SizeUnit
-This parameter formats the output accoring to the input.
+This parameter formats the output according to the input.

 You can specify: Bytes, KB, MB, GB, TB and PB.

 ## INPUTS